 Sadly, the wholesale market that features thousands of stalls selling seafood of every kind is now closed, as it is getting ready to be relocated.
 Nonetheless, this is a must-do on your Tokyo itinerary, a marvelous distillation of Japan’s famous food culture you can lose yourself in.

-Tsukiji Fish Market: 3.5-Hour Food and Drink Walking Tour
+Tsukiji Outer Market: 3-Hour Food & Drink Walking Tour

 Learn about the animation process in its mock-up studio, take in the museum exhibitions and short films at your own pace, and enjoy snacks and desserts at its cafe.
 Don’t forget to get some cute souvenirs.

 Tokyo may be gigantic, but there are pockets of fun to be discovered everywhere.
 Whether you are a culture vulture or a food junkie, you can always find top-rated cultural performances or eateries, all over the city.
 Public transport is convenient, even though it may take a few trips before you figure out the complicated network.
 And, you don’t really need your friends around in order to enjoy these urban pleasures.